codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 ## List Permissions

-List the permissions which can be applied to a specific resources:
+List all the permissions that can be applied to a chosen domain:
 GET /permissions : [{host}/swagger/#!/permissions/getSupportedDomains]()

-Applicable `domain` values are the following:
+If a `domain` is not provided, the API will return all possible permissions for all domains.
+Valid `domain` values:

 | Domain                     |
 | -------------------------- |